 Call for Papers

 Highlighting scientific contributions through concrete artifacts is a critical supplement to the traditional research papers published at software engineering venues, including ISSTA.
 A demonstration provides the opportunity to communicate how the scientific approach has been implemented or how a specific hypothesis has been assessed, including implementation and usage details, data models and representations, and APIs for tool and data access.
 Authors of regular research papers at ISSTA or other conferences are thus also encouraged to submit an accompanying demonstration paper.
-However, the demonstration papers must be original, and the tools must not have been previously demonstrated or be concurrently under review at ISSTA or at another venue.
+The demonstration papers should be original, however, substantial improvements or extensions to existing tools are also encouraged.
+Tool papers must not be concurrently under review at ISSTA or at another venue.

 The tool demonstrations must communicate clearly the following information:

 - the tool’s envisioned users,

 - the software testing and analysis challenge(s) the tool addresses,